Tech-at-DU/d3-tutorial/08-axis/readme.md

 ### LineGen with dates

-Since we used the date to set the x scale we need to calculate the x position for each point on the linr using dates.
+Since we used the date to set the x scale we need to calculate the x position for each point on the line using dates.

 Adjust the `linegen` function.